top of page

 Process Jars of Jam:

 Place the filled jars into the boiling water bath canner.
 Make sure the water covers the jars by at least 1 to 2 inches.
 Adjust heat to medium-high, cover the water canner, and bring water to a rolling boil.
 Process pint jars for 15 minutes.
 Adjusting processing time for your altitude.
-If you are unsure how to use a water bath canner, check out our canning basics video.
+If you are unsure how to use a water bath canner, check out my canning basics video.

 Stir Gently.png